 When analyzing the law firm environment, it is important to initially distinguish between the different firm staff members and the work they perform.
 Legal assistants, or paralegals, are distinguishable from legal secretaries, receptionists or interns based on their education, experience and general knowledge of substantive and procedural law.
-The attorney directly supervises their work and there is a heightened level of scrutiny.
+The attorney, for instance, a criminal defense attorney in San Marcos, directly supervises their work and there is a heightened level of scrutiny.
 Rather than purely ministerial tasks, the paralegal may draft legal documents such as pleadings and motions, prepare contracts or other transactional documents, or even documents before a governmental or administrative agency.

 In exploring the issue of the unauthorized practice of law, ABA Model Rule 5.5 (b) states that “a lawyer shall not assist a person who is not a member of the bar in the performance of activity that constitutes the unauthorized practice of law.”
 Some examples of non-lawyer staff members engaging in the unauthorized practice of law which would in turn expose the lawyer to being prosecuted, disciplined or subjected to a professional liability claim are as follows: